riccardo-csl/FederatedAI_Web3_Audit/docs/architecture.md

 # System Architecture – Federated AI Web3 Auditing

-This document provides a rigorous, end‑to‑end description of the system architecture, the on‑chain and off‑chain components, and how the Python layer (training + Web3) interacts with the Solidity contracts.
-The goal is auditable federated learning: each global round and each peer’s participation are anchored on‑chain via deterministic weight hashes and compact, verifiable metadata.
+This document explains the purpose, components, and trust model for auditable federated training on‑chain.
+The system stores only Keccak‑256 weight hashes and compact JSON, so auditors can reproduce and validate proofs without exposing raw weights or data.
+Trust is minimized: correctness relies on deterministic hashing and public on‑chain state.

 ## Goals and Principles
 - End‑to‑end auditability for FL rounds and peer participations.